activecm/bro-rita/README.md

 - **RITAWriter::URI**: The [MongoDB URI](https://docs.mongodb.com/manual/reference/connection-string/) contains information on how to contact a MongoDB Server.
   - Default value: **mongodb://localhost:27017**

-- **RITAWriter::DB**: Set the name of the database logs will be imported into.
+- **RITAWriter::DB**: The name of the database logs will be imported into.
 If ROTATE is specified, DB will be used as the base for the names of the databases.
   - Default value: **BRO-IMPORT**